White Plains (band): Member history

 The first line-up of White Plains consisted of Ricky Wolff, Tony Burrows, Pete Nelson, Robin Shaw, Robin Box and Roger Hills.
 Tony Burrows left in early 1970 to focus more on his works with Brotherhood of Man and Edison Lighthouse.
-In mid 1970, Brian Johnston joined on keyboard.
-Johnston left after a few months, and Ron Reynolds joined in 1971, giving the group their most well known line-up.
+In mid 1970, Brian Johnston joined on keyboard and left after a few months.
 Ricky Wolff left the group in mid 1971, and lead vocals were now split between members.
+Ron Reynolds joined in 1972, giving the group their most well known line-up.
 The following two years would contain the stable member line-up of Shaw, Nelson, Box, Reynolds, and Hills.
 When Shaw left in late 1973, he was briefly replaced by Derek Burgess (later member of Vanity Fare), before he was succeeded by David Kerr-Clemenson, and then Tony Sullivan.
 Also in 1973, Dave Fulford, Tex Marsh were added into the band.
-With Pete Nelson and Robin Box the longest serving and original member, the group ended in 1976.
+With Pete Nelson and Robin Box being the longest serving and original members from 1969 to 1974.

 In 1978, Nelson and Box recreated White Plains to release two new singles, although it is not known if any other musicians were in this brief line-up, and if so, were likely left uncredited.
 The two revivals of the group in the 2000s contained Burrows, Shaw, Box, and Hills.